One of these 5 houses looks like yours, see what kind of seismic retrofit you need.

 Houses with a living area above a garage have a structural weakness called a soft story.
-The “soft story” is the garage; the garage door opening can collapse causing the living area above it to fall to the ground.
+The “soft story” is the garage; the garage door opening can collapse in an earthquake causing the living area above it to fall to the ground.
 These kinds of retrofits rely on large steel columns and extensive concrete work which only a specialist seismic retrofit contractor should do.
 They are expensive but also very effective.
 Seismic Retrofit Contractors can help you will this.Read more →

 Hillside homes are very dangerous, in fact, life threatening.
 Previous earthquakes have shown that standard seismic retrofit techniques that use plywood and bolts do not work on hillside homes.
-These retrofits require that the seismic retrofit contractor use a special building code developed in Los Angeles after the Northridge Earthquake.
+These retrofits require that the seismic retrofit contractor use a special building code developed in Los Angeles after the Northridge earthquake.
 These retrofits are very expensive, usually costing in the tens of thousands.
 Seismic Retrofit Contractors can help you will this.Read more →

 The first thing you will hear in any earthquake preparedness class is “Don’t Panic!”
 That is excellent advice.
 However, you can be sure you will panic.
 Earthquakes are very frightening.
 I was at the center of a very large Northern California 7.2 earthquake in 1992 in a house that had not been retrofitted.
 It felt as if King Kong had lifted up the house and was shaking it violently.
 My wife and I were both knocked to the living room floor.
 Standing was out of the question because the shaking was so violent.
 Your Office of Emergency Services can help you with this.
 Read more →